adarbari/AlgoTradingStrategies/ARCHITECTURE.md

 - Use Git for version control.
 Commit changes with clear, descriptive messages.
 - Avoid committing unnecessary files (e.g., logs, cache files, virtual environment).

+## Testing Guidelines
+- All test files (unit, integration, and functional tests) should be placed in the `tests/` directory.
+- Do not place test files in source or script directories.
+- This ensures a clean separation between production code and tests, and makes test discovery easier for CI/CD and developers.

 ## Conclusion
 Following these guidelines will help maintain a clean, maintainable, and scalable codebase.
 If you have any questions or suggestions, please raise them in the project discussions.